Dhuluiya

 Dhuluʿiya (الضلوعية) is a town in Salah ad-Din Governorate, Iraq situated on the left bank of the Tigris, near the mouth of the ʿAdhaim, some 20 mi east of Samarra and 47 mi north of Baghdad.

-The population is predominantly Sunni Arab of the Dulaim and Jubur tribes.
+The population is predominantly Sunni Arab of the Khazraj and Jubur tribes.

 History

-Sa'ad Al-Izzi of The New York Times reported in 2003 that many people in the town had a negative attitude towards the American military occupation and a positive reception towards Saddam Hussein, opposing the U.S. invasion of Iraq.
-Sectarian violence between Sunnis and Shia occurred in 2004–2007.
+Sa'ad Al-Izzi of The New York Times reported in 2003 that many people in the town, forming part of the Sunni Triangle, had a negative attitude towards the American military occupation and a positive reception towards Saddam Hussein, opposing the U.S. invasion of Iraq.
+Sectarian violence between Sunnis and Shias occurred in 2004–2007.
 However, in 2009 Al-Izzi stated that the town was peaceful when he visited.

-The town was partially taken by the Islamic State in Iraq and the Levant during their June 2014 offensive.
-In December 2014, it was retaken by tribal fighters, the Iraqi army, and the Popular Mobilization units in the Dhuluiya offensive.
+The town was partially taken by the Islamic State of Iraq and the Levant during their June 2014 offensive.
+In December 2014, it was retaken by an alliance of local tribal fighters, the Iraqi army, and the Popular Mobilization Units in the Dhuluiya offensive.